ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 Thanks Di Ma and Matt Brown for the DNS directorate reviews, and Joseph Salowey for the Security directorate review.

-Thanks for Éric Vyncke for the AD review.
+Thanks to Éric Vyncke for the AD review.